funderburkjim/ap90sly/changes/readme.txt

     Sometimes there is an ending comma in subheadwords, e.g. {#--X,#}.

-python updateByLine.py ap90_4.txt changes_05.txt ap90.txt
+python updateByLine.py ap90_5.txt changes_06.txt ap90.txt

-cp ap90.txt /c/xampp/htdocs/cologne/csl-orig/v02/ap90/ap90.txt